-Howdie friends, thank you all for shipping-in on the rug dilemma.
+Howdie friends, thank you all for chipping-in on the rug dilemma.
 I think a resolution is close, but not reached yet, I think I need to do just a little more massaging, if you catch my drift.

 In the mean time let’s talk about something else.
 Y’all remember my guest room makeover don’t you?
 Well that whole project started with my determination to make an old Ikea Bookcase look good.
 And I think my Billy Built-in Bookcase project was kind of a success.
 But after I invested so much time building this wrecked thing work of beauty, I was not going to mess it up by just haphazardly plunking some books back in.